 It is important to know that, depending on the cause, the decrease in platelets may bring additional symptoms.
 When levels are only slightly below average you may not present any symptoms, so that the condition goes unnoticed.
 This is common in situations of mild infections.

 There are several ways to increase platelet levels but their effectiveness depend on the reason why we suffer from a decrease.
 For example in cases of dengue, mild infections, anaemia or vitamin B deficiency, it is easy to increase the platelet count, whereas if you suffer from leukemia or are having chemotherapy it may be more complex.

 If you have low platelets you should consult a hematologist or your family doctor to determine the cause of this condition.
 Moreover, you can also read the following articles that may also be of interest:

-If you want to read similar articles to What are the Symptoms of Low Platelets , we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to What are the Symptoms of Low Platelets, we recommend you browse around our Diseases & secondary effects category.